rodolfodpk/go-crablet/docs/tutorial.md

 2. **Event Creation**: Defining and creating events with proper tags and data
 3. **Stream Position Handling**: Using current stream positions for optimistic concurrency control
 4. **State Projection**: Creating a projector to build the current state from events
-5. **Event Appending**: Appending events to the store with proper position handling
+5. **Event Appending**: Appending events to the store with proper position handling and UUID-based IDs

 ## Next Steps